intel/dimgen/Readme.md

-## DIMGEN - Docker Image Metadata GENerator
+## dimgen - Docker Image Metadata GENerator

 **dimgen** - Get sources of installed packages (using the os package manager) in a docker image.